 Welcome kids warmly as they arrive.
 Have kids stand on one side of the room and form two groups.

 Say: We’re going to start today by playing a game about promises.
 Put the balloons in the middle of a table, and have groups stand on opposite sides of the table.

 Say: Each group will be given five minutes to blow up as many balloons as it can.
 But each group has to tell the other group ahead of time how many balloons it promises to blow up in five minutes.
 And the balloons have to be fully blown up; you can’t just blow them up partway!
 The group that comes closest to fulfilling its promise will be able to spend five minutes telling the other group what to do.
 If you fail to keep your promise, you’ll have to follow the directions of the winning group for five minutes.
 Go ahead and talk with the rest of your group, and decide how many balloons you think your group can blow up.
 You want to blow up more balloons than the other group!

 Give kids a few moments to make their predictions.
 Then say: Okay!
 Are groups ready?
 Blow up your balloons!
 Have the groups try to blow up the number of balloons they’ve promised to blow up.

-After five minutes, have kids stop and count the balloons.
+After five minutes, stop and count the balloons.

-Allow a minute for the group of kids who won to decide the kinds of things they’re going to make the other kids do.
+Allow a minute for the winning group of kids to decide what they’re going to make the other kids do.
 Make sure they’re within reason.
 For example, it’s fine if they have the other kids do jumping jacks or make silly faces, but it’s not okay for them to ask the other group to lick the floor of your meeting room.

 Supervise as the winning team bosses the losing team around.
 Then gather kids together.